 If you have a sofa in the middle of the room, it’s best move it to the side, against a wall.
 You’re looking to make as much open space as you can.

 If you’re in the process of decorating a living room and changing the furniture – or you’ve just moved in and are deciding how to the style the room, it might be worth thinking about the kind of sofa that you buy.
-A fabric sofa like the Demure, Rosie or Brighton will be easy to move around – and ideal for crashing out on after your workout.
+A fabric sofa like the Demure, Nimbus or Brighton will be easy to move around – and ideal for crashing out on after your workout.

 If you can, try to position your designated workout area near the natural light too for some extra vitamin D to ensure you feel great after your workout.